visualfc/gop/README.md

 #### Easy to learn

 * Simple and easy to understand
-* Smaller syntax set than Python in best practices
+* Smaller syntax set than Go and Python in best practices

 #### Ready for large projects

+* Integrate C/C++, Go, Python, and JavaScript into a unified ecosystem
 * Derived from Go and easy to build large projects from its good engineering foundation

 The XGo programming language is designed for engineering, STEM education, and data science.